Rite of Christian Initiation of Adults (RCIA)

 To learn more about the Children’s Catechumenate, please contact:

-Elementary: Marisa Ferrara, Coordinator of Elementary Formation & First Sacraments at Marisa.Ferara@stfrancisraleigh.org.
+Elementary: Marisa Ferrara, Coordinator of Elementary Evangelization & Formation at Marisa.Ferrara@stfrancisraleigh.org.